 Describe how the State will conduct ongoing monitoring of progress in addition to quarterly reporting.

-MSP-CVED will use TCRS data to report the number and percentage of CMV crashes and CMV involved fatalities as compared to all crashes and fatalities reported in Michigan.
+MSP-CVED will use TCRS data to report the number and percentage of CMV crashes and CMV involved fatal crashes as compared to all crashes and fatal crashes reported in Michigan.